 More than 80 percent of the United States’ population currently lives in urban areas.
-According to a report issued by McKinsey & Company, a global management consulting firm, 259 large American cities generated 85 percent of the nation’s total gross domestic product in 2010.
+According to a Urban America, McKinsey suggests, carries more weight than large cities in any other major region., a global management consulting firm, 259 large American cities generated 85 percent of the nation’s total gross domestic product in 2010.
 During the same period, large cities in Western Europe accounted for less than 65 percent of the region’s GDP; metropolitan China accounted for 78 percent of China’s GDP; and urban Latin America contributed 76 percent to regional GDP.
-Urban America, McKinsey suggests, carries more weight than large cities in any other major region.

 ORIGINAL ARTICLE HERE